| |

 fence with the slogan "Gotham City- Building Toward a Better Tomorrow"

 and a stylized Gotham City Public Works logo.
-Guests pass
+Guests pass through a

-into the seedy underworld of Gotham.
+seedy underworld of Gotham.

 Once into the dark side of Gotham, the sounds of gangs and police chases